-Our stress response is meant for acute situations, like running from a predator that is chasing us, or maybe even just a fun workout.
-If that predator, however, becomes our commute to work, our relationship with someone, our job, or a workout that's too intense, then it becomes a chronic problem and our health takes a hit.
+The body's stress response is meant for acute situations, like running from a predator that is chasing us, or maybe even just a fun workout.
+If that predator, however, becomes your commute to work, your relationship, a job, or a workout that's too intense, then it becomes a chronic problem and your health takes a hit.

 How cortisol works

 Cortisol is an important hormone for both men and women.
 Many think if we just rid ourselves of it, we’d be better off.
-But too little cortisol actually cause other issues for our overall health.
+But too little cortisol actually cause other issues for overall health.
 Cortisol levels are meant to follow our circadian rhythm.
-As we wake in the morning, our cortisol levels should be at their highest, and should fall throughout the day, reaching their lowest point around midnight, or 2 hours after falling asleep.
+Cortisol levels should be at their highest in the morning and should fall throughout the day, reaching their lowest point around midnight, or 2 hours after falling asleep.
 Cortisol is best known for our “fight or flight” response, and can be essential at times of dire stress to increase energy production.

 How creatine kinase works

-Creatine Kinase (CK) is an enzyme that rises when muscle damage occurs.
-This value allows us to see how our bodies are reacting to training load and intensity.
-It peaks about 2-4 days after intense exercise and returns to normal levels (< 200 units) in about the same amount of time.
-A chronically elevated CK will most likely result in muscle pain, weakness, injury, and more - not ideal for top athletic performance.
+CK is an enzyme that rises when muscle damage occurs.
+This value shows how your body is reacting to training load and intensity.
+It peaks about two to four days after intense exercise and returns to normal levels (< 200 units) in about the same amount of time.
+A chronically elevated CK will most likely result in muscle pain, weakness, injury, and more, which is not ideal for top athletic performance.